Sheynnis Palacios: Reception in Nicaragua

 Palacios's Miss Universe win was controversial in Nicaragua due to pictures of her participation in the 2018–2022 Nicaraguan protests against President Daniel Ortega.
 Palacios's win was celebrated by members of the Nicaraguan opposition, which led to Vice President and First Lady Rosario Murillo denouncing what she called "evil, terrorist commentators making a clumsy and insulting attempt to turn what should be a beautiful and well-deserved moment of pride into destructive coup-mongering."
 Ortega's government initially expressed "legitimate joy and pride" following Palacios's win at the pageant, but later reportedly prevented two artists from completing a mural dedicated to Palacios in the city of Estelí.

 Nicaraguan police also accused Karen Celebertti, the owner of the Miss Nicaragua franchise, of deliberately rigging beauty contests in favor of competitors critical of the government as part of a coup plot, leading to her retiring from the Nicaraguan pageant industry shortly afterwards.
 On 13 February 2024, Celebertti announced she would be the new director of talent development for the Miss Universe Organization.

-Post Miss Universe

-On 16 November 2024, on the final night of Miss Universe 2024, Palacios crowned Victoria Kjær Theilvig as her successsor.

-On 15 March 2025, Palacios revealed that the Miss Universe Organization has gifted her the Mouawad Force for Good crown as a tribute to her successful reign.